fuse-jabberwocky/server/README.md

 ```
 ## Caveat

-The project is still in prototype phase, structure and dependency managment need to be reviewed ([#6](https://github.com/fuse-jabberwocky/jabberwocky-api/issues/6))
+The project is still in prototype phase, structure and dependencies may change.